-According to the International Labour Organization (ILO) estimates, there are some 250 million children between the ages of 5 and 14 years who are in economic activity in developing countries alone.
+According to the International Labour Organization (ILO) estimates, there are some 250 million children between the ages of 5 and 14 years who are in economic activity or child labour in developing countries alone.

 These children are forced to put at stake their education, their health, their normal development to adulthood, and even risk losing their lives.

 What is Child Labour?